bertmelis/bertmelis.github.io/_posts/2021-04-10-1-Home-server.md

 hidden: false
 ---

 A lot of IoT things happening at home involve interacting with my server.
-Like a lot of people I started with a Raspberry Pi.
+Like a lot of people, I started with a Raspberry Pi.
 Now I've moved onto a fanless computer I use as a server.

 <!--more-->

 > "I don't know why people are so keen to put the details of their private life in public; they forget that invisibility is a superpower." <cite>- Banksy -</cite>

 Although I use a lot of google apps and I even got a facebook profile, I do care about my privacy.
 So my own private server at home seemed like a good thing to have.
-But let's be honest, I just like to thinker wiht it while pretending it serves my great value.
+But let's be honest, I just like to tinker with it while pretending it serves my great value.

-Anyway, it must be capable of doing where I need it for while not be too expensive.
+Anyway, it must be capable of doing what I need it for, while not being too expensive.
 My wish list is:

-- minidlna as media-server, not transcoding
+- Minidlna as media-server, not transcoding
-- samba for file sharing
+- Samba for file sharing
-- VPN-server, both OpenVPN and Wireguard
+- VPN server, both OpenVPN and Wireguard
 - Mosquitto MQTT broker
 - PostgreSQL and TimescaleDB as time series database
-- Home assistant
+- Home Assistant

 ## shopping cart

 The area I live(d) was quite expensive for electricity.
 So the server has to be low in power, fanless ideally.
-Here's the partlist I went for:
+Here's the parts list I went for:

 | **part** | **price (€)** |
 | ---------|----------:|